Modder discovers hidden secret within ‘Mortal Kombat 11’

 Someone has cracked a secret within Mortal Kombat 11 that the creator previously teased.

-Earlier this week (November 24), the game’s creator Ed Boon suggested that a flying meteor that can be spotted inside the Towers of Times mode holds an intriguing secret.
+Earlier this week (November 24), the game’s creator Ed Boon suggested that a flying meteor that can be spotted inside the Towers Of Times mode holds an intriguing secret.
 As reported by Eurogamer, that puzzle has been solved as one player has managed to discover its contents.

 What meteor ? pic.twitter.com/plAtm8ckCL